jesskelsall/astarus/characters/raine-soulier.md

 ## Summary

 Raine Soulier is a reclusive and kind hearted elf that descends from Rene Soulier.
-He is an expert on [memory spheres](../items/artifacts-of-oonar/memory-spheres/memory-sphere.md) and possesses some [echneshment](../mechanics/magic/echneshment.md) magical knowledge.
+He is an expert on [memory spheres](../items/echneshment/memory-spheres/memory-sphere.md) and possesses some [echneshment](../mechanics/magic/echneshment.md) magical knowledge.

-Raine possesses the [Soulier Cottage Memory Sphere](../items/artifacts-of-oonar/memory-spheres/soulier-cottage-memory-sphere.md).
+Raine possesses [Mémoire de Chalet](../items/echneshment/memory-spheres/memoire-de-chalet.md).
 He spends a worryingly large amount of time within it as an escape from the real world, wishing for the life his ancestor once had.

 ## Characteristics